lucianobroussal/gwtwindowmanager/Readme.txt

-To have gwtwindowmanager compiling sucessfully define in eclipse project properties the GWT_HOME classpath entry variable.
+To have gwtwindowmanager compiling sucessfully define in eclipse project properties the GWT_HOME classpath entry variable. define in eclipse project properties the GWT_EXT classpath entry variable.
 GWT_HOME is the root dir of your GWT binaries installation.
+GWT_EXT is the root dir of your Third GWT binaries installation.

 Building binary jar
 -------------------
+Rename the build-template.properties by build.properties and set up the paths variables.
 Open the ant build.xml file with the Ant view and run the package task.

 Javadoc